Table of Contents:

 The student must submit—and have approved—a Dissertation Proposal and Dissertation Committee by the end of the 5th academic semester.The preparation of the proposal is conducted under the direction of the faculty member who is likely to chair the Dissertation Committee.
 Approval of a Dissertation Proposal and Dissertation Committee does not preclude a student from modifying the proposal or developing a different proposal, provided that the student’s Dissertation Committee agrees to the changes.

-After the dissertation proposal has been approved by the faculty who are likely to serve on the Dissertation Committee, it is attached to a Dissertation Proposal Form, bearing the signatures of the faculty who approved the proposal, and submitted to the Associate Dean (1520 Dana).
+After the dissertation proposal has been approved by the faculty who are likely to serve on the Dissertation Committee, it is attached to a Dissertation Proposal Form, bearing the signatures of the faculty who approved the proposal, and submitted to Jennifer Taylor, the School Registrar (1520d Dana).

 S/he reviews it for clarity of objectives, hypotheses, and methodology.
 If there are questions, s/he will discuss the issues with the student and/or the Committee chair.